bigbinary/pg_connection_counter/README.md

 rake log_pg_connection_counter
 ```

-If you want more fine grained controle then use like this.
+If you want more fine grained control then use like this.

 ```
 PgConnectionCounter::Counter.new.display